Jesús Jiménez (footballer): Club career

-On 7 February 2022, Jiménez signed with Major League Soccer club Toronto FC on an initial two-and-a-half year deal.
+On 7 February 2022, Jiménez signed with Major League Soccer club Toronto FC on an initial two-and-a-half-year deal.
 He made his debut on 26 February in the season opener against FC Dallas.
-He scored his first goal in the next match on 5 March, in a 4-1 loss against the New York Red Bulls.
+He scored his first goal in the next match on 5 March, in a 4–1 loss against the New York Red Bulls.

 In February 2023, ahead of the 2023 MLS season, he was traded to FC Dallas in exchange for Brandon Servania.
+After dealing with visa issues, he made his debut for the club on 18 March 2023, in a match against Sporting Kansas City.
+After the season, he agreed to mutually terminate the remainder of his contract.

+In February 2024, he signed with Super League Greece club OFI Crete.
+In late August 2024, he agreed to mutually terminate his contract with the Greek club.

+On 30 August 2024, following heavy media speculation, Jiménez left OFI Crete and joined the Indian Super League club Kerala Blasters FC on a two-year deal until 2026.
+He debuted for the Blasters on 15 September 2024 in a 2–1 loss against Punjab, in a substitute appearance, also scoring his first goal for the club in the match.
+After scoring in a 3–0 win against Chennaiyin on 24 November 2025, he became the first player in Kerala Blasters' history to score in six consecutive matches.

+In July 2025, he signed with Polish Ekstraklasa club Bruk-Bet Termalica Nieciecza through June 2027.